 According to Coates, this new material is both rigid and mechanically tough, which could lead to innovations in the way that plastic products are designed as well as to more efficient recycling of plastic waste.

 “Say we can make a milk jug where we use five percent less polymer because the properties are better,” said Coates.
 “Think of the world’s savings on all that plastic.”

 Coates’ teaching and research interests involve science at the interface of organic, inorganic and materials chemistry.
 The broader impacts of his research include benign polymers and chemical synthesis, the use of renewable resources, and economical energy storage and conversion; the Coates Research Group focuses on the development of new synthetic strategies for producing polymers of defined structure.

 After receiving his bachelor’s in chemistry from Wabash College in 1989, Coates received his doctorate in organic chemistry from Stanford University in 1994.
-He joined the Cornell faculty in 1997, and was appointed to the Tisch university professorship in 2008.
+He joined the Cornell faculty in 1997, and was named the first Tisch University Professor in 2008..

 Coates is co-founder of Novomer, which produces high-performance, cost-effective and environmentally responsible polymers and chemicals, and Ecolectro, which develops and manufactures enhanced polymers for clean energy, chemical and water applications.
 Both companies are founded on Coates’ Cornell-developed technologies.

 A member of the National Academy of Sciences, the American Academy of Arts and Sciences and the National Academy of Inventors, Coates has received numerous awards, including the A.C.
 Cope Scholar Award and the Affordable Green Chemistry Award from the American Chemical Society.